AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/remediation pipeline/README.md

-🌟 Compliance Evaluation & Remediation Pipeline
+🌟 Remediation Pipeline
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 🪐 1.1 Purpose and Benefits  🪐🪐🪐🪐🪐🪐🪐🪐🪐🪐

-The Compliance Evaluation & Remediation Pipeline is engineered to automate the assessment of cloud environments against compliance frameworks while enabling immediate remediation of detected violations.
+The Remediation Pipeline is engineered to automate the assessment of cloud environments against compliance frameworks while enabling immediate remediation of detected violations.

 ✨ Benefits: